-Elastic Cloud is easy: a single click creates an Elasticsearch cluster configured to the size you want, with or without high availability.
-X-Pack is always installed and provides features such as security and monitoring.
-Kibana can be enabled on a cluster with a click, and a number of commonly requested plugins are readily available.
+Installing on Elastic Cloud is easy: a single click creates an Elasticsearch cluster configured to the size you want, with or without high availability.
+The subscription features are always installed, so you automatically have the ability to secure and monitor your cluster.
+Kibana can be enabled on a cluster with a click, and a number of popular plugins are readily available.